Adonai-ai/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data warehouse and analytics project
-Building a modern data warehouse with sql server, including ETL processes, data modeling and analytics
+Building Welcome to the "Data warehouse and analytics project" repository! this project demonstrates a comprehensivsive data warehousing and analytics solution from building a data warehouse to generating actionable insights designed as a portoficlio project highlights insustry best practicess in data engineering and analytics.